memristor/mep-master/docs/Introduction.md

 Please check ```./mep -h``` for more parameters.

 ## Strategy
-Strategy defines robot's behaviour, what robot should do and how to react on opponent strategy or hardware failure.
+The strategy defines robot's behaviour, what robot should do and how to react to opponent strategy or hardware failure.
 Each **strategy** consist of many tasks and each **task** consists of multiple **commands**.
-A brain of each strategy is **scheduler** which should have advanced logic (eg. AI) and it orders task priority by environment.
+A brain of each strategy is **scheduler** which should have advanced logic (eg. AI) and it orders task priority by the environment.

-Strategies are designed to be easily editable by students who don't have background in programming!
+> Strategies are designed to be easily editable by students who don't have a background in programming!

 ### Setting up new strategy
 In `strategy` directory is located [boilerplate strategy](../strategies/boilerplate).
-Boilerplate strategy is very simple and well documented strategy intended to be base code for your new strategy.
+The boilerplate strategy is very simple and well-documented strategy intended to be base code for your new strategy.

 Please follow [this tutorial](../strategies/boilerplate/README.md) to set up new strategy.

 ### List of commands
-In file `src/strategy/Shortcut.js` is list of shortcuts you can easily use in your strategy.
-Also, you can extend list of shortcuts for each strategy by putting in common file like it is done in [boilerplate example](../strategies/boilerplate/Common.js).
+In file `src/strategy/Shortcut.js` is a list of shortcuts you can easily use in your strategy.
+Also, you can extend the list of shortcuts for each strategy by putting in a common file like it is done in [boilerplate example](../strategies/boilerplate/Common.js).

 Note that all commands are asynchronous and you need keyword `await` in front of command if you want to wait it is fully executed.